charley81/record-store/README.md

 ### Challenges

 - Allowing the user to upload a image file from their computer
-- What is the user doesn't upload a image => app breaks
+- What if the user doesn't upload a image => app breaks
 - When you update a product if you don't upload a image => app breaks
-- You must upload a image

 ### Ideas incorperated into project